Dynamical phase transition in the occupation fraction statistics for non-crossing Brownian particles: Discussion

 This DPT observed here for any $N \geq 2$ is of very different nature to the DPT that has been previously found for a single particle ($N=1$).
 The latter DPT only occurs if the particle experiences an additional external drift (which leads to breaking of time-reversal symmetry) \cite{TouchetteMinimalModel, Touchetteoneparticle}, and its properties are quite different to those of the DPTs that we found here.
 For instance, it involves coexistence between two different phases, which correspond to the particle being confined (or not) to the vicinity of the interval.
 However, in the present work, we have found $N-1$ DPTs that separate between $N$ temporally-homogeneous phases, each corresponding to a different number of particles which are in the vicinity of the given interval for the entire dynamics.

 It would be interesting to study fluctuations of the occupation time in presence of other interactions between the Brownian particles (instead of or in addition to the non-crossing condition).
+This problem has been solved in the limit $N\gg1$ for a broad class of interacting diffusive gases (e.g., the exclusion process), that does not include the gas of noncrossing Brownian particles as a particular case, in \cite{AKM19}.
 Another natural extension of the present problem would be to study the effect of a drift in the system, or to study the occupation time for other processes such as fractional Brownian motion or for active particles.
 Moreover, one could study more detailed quantities such as the empirical distribution of the positions of the particles.